oscarlai1998/tp/docs/team/fupernova.md

 *Considerations*

-Implementing the parser was challenging due to all commands available in our program having a unique input format and parameters.
+Coding the parser was challenging as all commands available in our program have a unique input format.
 We eventually settled on a two-tiered parsing system.
-Firstly, a general parse was done to the user command to split the command name and parameters.
+Firstly, a general parse was done to the user command to extract command name.
-Secondly, depending on the command, the parameters would be extracted using other methods.
+Secondly, parameters would be extracted based on command name.
 Xin Ru worked on the second level while I worked on the first.